Iyeleon/zindi_geoai_runway_detection/README.md

 ## Getting Started
 Follow the instructions below to set up and run the project:
 ### Prerequisites
+- python >= 3.12
+- Tensorflow[and-cuda] == 2.17.0
+- transformers==4.43
+- LinuxOS
+- Openeo oidc Authentication

+This notebook requires a GPU (with 8GB RAM) to run successfully.
+With fewer resources, change segformer config in config.toml from b3 to a smaller variant.
 Ensure you have the necessary dependencies installed.
 You can install them using pip or by following the setup script provided.
 ```
 conda env create -f environment.yml
+conda activate zindi_geoai
 ```

 ### Clone this repository